KxSystems/docs/docs/kb/faq-listbox.md

 ## How do I query a column of strings for multiple values?

-If you wish to query a column of strings for a single value either `like` or `~` (Match) with an extender can be used
+If you wish to query a column of strings for a single value either `like` or `~` (Match) with an iterator can be used

 ```q
 q)e:([]c:("ams";"lon";"amS";"bar"))